Max Weber, in The Protestant Ethic and the Spirit of Capitalism (1904–1905), shows how work has become a fundamental value of the Protestant religion.

 Myths and religion have given work a new dimension, showing how beneficial work can be, through the development of nature and as a sign of divine election.

 Work is thus defined mainly as an activity that is likely to cause suffering, but that is open to benefits, insofar as it modifies nature, in its broadest sense.
-How does work confront nature?
-This question is the subject of the second chapter devoted to work.
+How does this work confront nature?
+This question is the question of the second chapter devoted to work.

 Course on work: Work between myths and beliefs